-The birthplace of iconic authors such as Anne Tyler and F. Scott Fitzgerald, Minneapolis and St. Paul, also known as the Twin Cities, have a great literary history.
-It still has an impressive reputation today, with Minneapolis being named the most literate city in the USA according to a survey, knocking Washington, D.C. into the number two position.
-Home to small presses, the area also possesses several independent bookstores that will delight any book lover.
-For the largest selection of books sold by an independent dealer, visitors will want to head to the Minneapolis-based Magers and Quinn Booksellers, which sells a variety of new, used, rare and collectable books.
+The birthplace of iconic authors Anne Tyler and F Scott Fitzgerald, Minneapolis and St Paul – also known as the Twin Cities – have a great literary history.
+It still has an impressive reputation today, with Minneapolis being named the most literate city in the USA, knocking Washington DC into second position.
+Home to small presses, the area also features several independent bookstores that will delight any book lover.
+For the largest selection of books sold by an independent dealer, visitors will want to head to Magers & Quinn Booksellers, which sells a variety of new, used, rare and collectable books.
 Literary tours are offered as well, including a walking tour of the area where Fitzgerald grew up.

 New Orleans, Louisiana

-From Tennessee Williams to William Faulkner to Anne Rice, the literary scene in New Orleans is varied, creating an intriguing place where book lovers can explore both the past and the present of the region’s books.
+New Orleans counts Tennessee Williams, William Faulkner and Anne Rice among its former residents.
+This diversity has given rise to an intriguing place where book lovers can explore the city’s past and the present.
 Bibliophiles can meander the streets of the French Quarter, where they will find charming old bookstores – such as the cozy Faulkner House Books — at which to spend hours combing the shelves for rare finds, or they can frequent one of the stimulating literary events held throughout the year.
-For example, The New Orleans Literary Festival, which honors Tennessee Williams’ memory, is an annual celebration with literary, theatrical and cultural elements.
+For example, the New Orleans Literary Festival, which honors Tennessee Williams’s memory, is an annual celebration that incorporates theatrical and cultural elements.

 Portland is a beautiful city with something for everyone, from art lovers to foodies to bookworms.
 From a park displaying sculptures of characters from Portland native Beverly Cleary’s books to independent bookstores big and small, this Pacific Northwest city is brimming with literary landmarks.
 Bookshops of all sizes are thriving, proving that residents and tourists alike love their books.
-One of the most popular choices for books in Portland is Powell’s, and it is easy to see why — the store stocks over one million books in their flagship store, ensuring that there is something for every reader (update: unfortunately the store closed permanently recently).
+One of the most popular choices for books in Portland is Powell’s, and it is easy to see why — the store stocks more than 1 million books, ensuring that there is something for every reader.